How to Start an Airbnb: 5 Easy Steps

 Below, we’ll take a look at some of the most common steps and options you’ll need to consider when starting an Airbnb.
 You may not need to do all of these, but many of these steps will apply to most people.

-The 5 Options on How to Start an Airbnb
+The 5 Easy Steps on How to Start an Airbnb

 1. Assess Your Market